rafaelribeiro1510/Course-Scheduling-Optimization/formulation.md

 4. **Each full-time faculty member can be teaching at most one course at one given timeslot** :egg:
 $\displaystyle \forall f, t: \sum_c a_{f,c,t} \leq 1$

+5. **A teacher can only teach a course he was assigned in a previous stage** :egg:
+$\displaystyle \forall f, c, t: a_{f,c,t} \leq R_{f,c}$

-5. **Each full-time faculty member’s actual course load must be equal to his/her required course load per semester according to their contracts.**
+6. **Each full-time faculty member’s actual course load must be equal to his/her required course load per semester according to their contracts.**
 $\displaystyle \forall f: \sum_{c}\sum_{t} a_{f,c,t} = L_f$

-6. **The number of classes assigned to the faculty needs to be equal to the number of classes required for each course**
+7. **The number of classes assigned to the faculty needs to be equal to the number of classes required for each course**
 $\displaystyle \forall c: \sum_{f}\sum_{t} a_{f,c,t} = N_c$

-7. **At most three course classes can be assigned to the same class period**
+8. **At most three course classes can be assigned to the same class period**
 $\displaystyle \forall t: \sum_{f}\sum_{c} a_{f,c,t} \leq 3$

 ##### Soft restrictions
-8. **Most of the students and faculty preferred that their class day began later than 9:00 am and ended before 4:00 pm**
+9. **Most of the students and faculty preferred that their class day began later than 9:00 am and ended before 4:00 pm**
 $\displaystyle U' = \sum_{f} \sum_{c}\left(\sum_{t:~T_t < 9:00}{a_{f,c,t}} + \sum_{t:~T_t+D > 16:00}{a_{f,c,t}}\right)$
 *Note: $U'$ is a temporary variable*

-9. **Ideally, no more than two classes of the course CSO3 should be assigned to any full-time faculty**
+10. **Ideally, no more than two classes of the course CSO3 should be assigned to any full-time faculty**
 $\displaystyle \forall f \neq \alpha: \sum_{t} a_{f,3,t} \leq 2 + v_f$

-10. **Avoid having instructors teach more than two consecutive class periods in a day**
+11. **Avoid having instructors teach more than two consecutive class periods in a day**
 $\displaystyle \forall f, \forall t < T-2: \sum_{c} (a_{f,c,t} + a_{f,c,t+1} + a_{f,c,t+2}) \leq 2 + y_{f,t}$
 <!-- $\displaystyle \forall f: \sum_{t=1}^{T-2} (a_{f,c,t} + a_{f,c,t+1} + a_{f,c,t+2}) \leq 2 + y_{f,t}$ -->

-11. **as well as back-to-back classes scheduled in the afternoon**
+12. **as well as back-to-back classes scheduled in the afternoon**
 $\displaystyle \forall f, \forall t < T-1 \wedge T_t>\text{12:00}: \sum_{c} (a_{f,c,t} + a_{f,c,t+1}) \leq 1 + z_{f,t}$
 <!-- $\displaystyle \forall f: \sum_{t:~T_t>12:00}^{T-1} (a_{f,c,t} + a_{f,c,t+1}) \leq 1 + z_{f,t}$ -->